-You might not believe it, but this is the cafeteria on a small norwegian ferry.
-Many of the ferry crossings are between places with very few inhabitants, so it is not economic possible to keep a kiosk or a cafeteria onboard.
+You might not believe it, but this is the cafeteria on a small Norwegian ferry.
+Many of the ferry crossings goes between small places with very few inhabitants, so it is not economic possible to keep a kiosk or a cafeteria onboard.

-Try these norwegian cookings when you visit Norway.
-Norway has lots of specialities that is worth a try.
-Most of all fish dishes, but the coastal "svele" is a must when travelling the coast.
+You must ry these Norwegian cookings when you visit Norway.
+We have lots of specialities that is worth a try, most of all fish dishes, but the coastal "svele" is a must when travelling the coast.

 There are many recepies, but this is the best one, and in many opinions the original: